 5 Loans receivable

-During the year ended 31 December 2019 the Fund entered into two separate loan agreements with a third party.
-Details of each of these loans is outlined below.
+During 2019, the Fund entered into two separate loan agreements with a third party.
+During 2021 and 2020, no additional loan agreements were entered into by the Fund.
+Details of each of the loans is outlined below.

 Loan 1